Usage examples

 raise HTTPException(status_code=500)

-# transaction will be automatically rolled back by status code
+# transaction rolls back automatically by status code

 from context_async_sqlalchemy import db_session, rollback_db_session